kesiev/rewtro/manual/README.md

 # Rewtro developer manual

 _NOTE: I'm writing this manual in random slices of spare time and it's far from being complete right now.
-Anyway, I hope you'll find this useful in the meanwhile._
+Anyway, I hope you'll find this useful in the meanwhile.
+Some chapters are quite long so I'll split them once the manual is nearing completion._

 Rewtro is a fantasy console/game engine thought to load games from a very small amount of data.
 While coding a game in Rewtro can be a little more difficult than other fantasy consoles and game engines due to its self-imposed limits, Rewtro allows you to distribute your games in unusual ways.
 Right now, the [Rewtro fake console](https://kesiev.com/rewtro) can load games from papercraft cartridges you can build using a computer, any printer, scissors, a cutter, and some foldings.
 The fake console is thought for mobile devices but it just works on desktop computers too.